What's My Name? (EP): Background and release

+Composition

+The mini-album is composed of nine tracks.
+A title track "What's My Name?" accompanied by a Chinese and an instrumental version. a dance track, "Reload", a ballad track "20090729", and an individual track for each member: "Diamond" (Qri), "Ooh La La" (Hyomin), "Real Love" (Eunjung), and "Lullaby" (Jiyeon).

+"What's My Name?" is a vibrant pop dance track produced by Brave Brothers, known for his previous collaborations with T-ara, including their 2015 single "So Crazy".
+The producer also worked with member Hyomin on her solo release "Sketch".
+Blending tropical influences with an energetic EDM beat, the song reportedly delivers T-ara's signature dance sound.
+"20090729", the third track off the album, refers to T-ara's debut date.

+At the release showcase, Jiyeon revealed that the group held several concept meetings with the label and producer to decide on the album's songs and themes.
+Eunjung revealed that the EP reflects a lot of the members' opinions.
+The members also chose their own solo tracks.
+Speaking about her solo song, "Real Love", Eunjung stated that she never got to experiment with her sound, which is why she's proud of this track that shows a different side of her.

 Promotion

-The group also held a showcase on the same day for the album release.
+The group held a showcase on June 14, 2015 to commemorate the album's release at Shinhan Card Fansquare in Seogyo-dong, Seoul.
 The group held their first comeback stage on Mnet's M Countdown on 15 June, performing their title track "What's My Name?".
 They continued on KBS's Music Bank on 16 June, MBC's Show!
 Music Core on 17 June, and SBS's Inkigayo on 18 June.
 The group won their first music show trophy in more than five years for their title track on 20 June, on SBS MTV's The Show.

 Reception

 Critical reception

 "What's My Name" received positive reviews from music critics.
 Jeff Benjamin of Fuse TV praised the single for maintaining the energetic charm of T-ara's past dance tracks while incorporating a captivating glitch-pop production layered with a profound sense of melancholy.
 He speculated that the lyrics might serve as a heartfelt message to fans, expressing the group’s hope for continued support and recognition, even if this marked their final appearance.
 Additionally, Qri’s solo track, "Diamond," earned a spot among Billboard's critics' picks for K-Pop's Deep Cuts of the Decade, highlighting its artistry.